 \subsubsection{Urea Polymorphism}

 From this preliminary WTmetaD simulation, we performed SPIB to learn a 2-d latent representation for the reaction coordinate (denoted as $z_1$ and $z_2$) as linear combinations of OPs discussed in \hyperref[sec:methods]{\textbf{Materials and Methods}}.
 We then perform a second round of WTmetaD biasing along this SPIB learned 2-d RC consisting of 4 independent runs of 500 ns each.
-The time series for different OPs and the 2-d RC components are shown in Fig.~\ref{fig:urea-sum-md}(a) in black and red respectively.
-This unequivocally shows the presence of numerous back and forth state-to-state transitions, a hallmark of good enhanced sampling \cite{valsson2016enhancing}.
+The time series for different OPs and the 2-d RC components are shown in Fig.~\ref{fig:urea-sum-md}(a) in black and red, respectively.
+This unequivocally shows the presence of numerous back and forth state-to-state transitions (see SI for detailed sampling efficiency comparison), a hallmark of good enhanced sampling \cite{valsson2016enhancing}.
 In particular, three crystal structures, namely polymorphs I, A, and B, are visited during simulations.
 The corresponding snapshots for these from one are shown in Fig.~\ref{fig:urea-sum-md}(b) along with that of an amorphous bulk phase.